smhanov/zwibserve/README.md

 The DocumentDB, which you can implement, actually stores the contents of the documents.
 Before appending to a document, it must atomically check if the length the client has given matches the actual length of the document.

+The server is meant to only store documents during the time that multiple people are working on them.
+You should have a more permanent solution to store them for saving / opening.